<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 • Start setting up personalized email workflows

-• Create a public Facebook event
+• Create a public Facebook event so prospective attendees can signify their interest

 6 months before your event